Khalid-24/my-cat/README.md

 # CSS Cat Design

 A simple and cute cat design created using HTML and CSS.
-This project is perfect for anyone looking to practice their front-end development skills or add a touch of feline charm to their website.

 ## Preview